Funding opportunity

 • novelty of the proposed research

-If your proposal is successful at the outline stage, and you are invited to submit a full proposal, there will be scope to include new collaborators and you will be able to add further detail to your proposal.
 Please note that the vision for the hub and the core leadership will not be allowed to change between the outline and full proposal stages.

-Stage 2: invited full proposals
+Stage two: invited full proposals

 The applicants that are successful at the previous stage will be invited to submit a full proposal.
 Full proposals will be sent out for postal peer review.
-Prior to this, applicants will be given the opportunity to include additional project partner letters of support.
+Prior to this, you will be given the opportunity to include additional project partner letters of support.

 Postal peer review will consider all assessment criteria.
 Where the majority of reviews are unsupportive, the proposal will be ‘review rejected’ at the review stage.
 The applicant will no longer qualify for the right to reply.